daKmoR/testing-workflow-for-web-components/README.md

 However we are still not fully there - the question is why?

-To find out open `coverage/index.html` in your browser => no web server needed just drag the file into your browser.
+To find out open `coverage/index.html` in your browser.
+(No web server needed just open the file in your browser.)

 You will see something like this